 All of our Study Higher events are free to attendent for eligible learners.
 Unfortunately we cannot provide lunch at this event.
 Attendees should bring their own packed lunch.

 Support for travel costs is available on a reimbursement basis, dependent on successfull attendance with eligible students.
 Schools should book coach travel themselves and let their Higher Education Liaison Officer know how much the coach will be.

 On successful attendance at the event, the school should send the HELO a copy of the coach invoice, who will raise a Purchase Order for reimbursement.

 We work with 21 schools and colleges across Oxfordshire, Berkshire, Buckinghamshire, and Swindon.
 We target our work based on a locality-based measure for participation in higher education called POLAR.
 This means that we target our work at young learners from postcodes in areas where rates of going to university or higher education is lower than expected.

-To book now or make enquiries, please contact your HELO or send us an email at firstname.lastname@example.org and we can discuss your needs with you by phone, videocall or email.
+To book or make enquiries, please contact your HELO or email us via firstname.lastname@example.org and we can discuss your needs with you by phone, videocall or email.